nda-kd/Reactjs-dnd-todo-list/README.md

-this is a drag and drop todo list with reactjs without any other library
+##Project topic: UI design of a To-do List like Trello with ReactJS